ryanartecona/pipeline.js/naming.md

 Naming in FRP is Difficult
 --------------------------

 I want to get the terminology right, so to strike a balance (if one exists) between approachability for JavaScript devs, and clearly defined and distinguished semantics for advanced use.
-I want to map the terminology onto a domain more readily familiar, less burdened by clashes with existing concepts, and more indicative of each class's role than a straight port of Signal/Subscriber/Subject/Disposable (RAC) or Observable/Observer/Subject/Subscription (RxJava).
+I want to map the terminology onto a domain more readily familiar, less burdened by clashes with existing concepts, and more indicative of each class's role than a straight port of Signal/Subscriber/Subject/Disposable (RAC) or Observable/Observer/Subject/Subscription (RxJS).
 I will use the core of ReactiveCocoa as a reference point.

 ```
-1. ReactiveCocoa          Pipeline           Breadboard
+1. ReactiveCocoa          Pipeline
-2. Stream                 -                  -
+2. Stream                 -
-3. Subscriber             Outlet             Terminal
+3. Subscriber             Outlet
-4. Signal                 Pipe               Wire
+4. Signal                 Pipe
-5. Sequence               -                  -
+5. Sequence               -
-6. Subject                Inlet              Lead
+6. Subject                Inlet
-7. ReplaySubject          HistoryInlet       CacheLead
+7. ReplaySubject          HistoryInlet
-8. MulticastConnection    SharedPipe         SplitterWire
+8. MulticastConnection    SharedPipe
-9.  ~~Promise~~            Promise            Promise
+9.  ~~Promise~~            Promise
-10. Disposable             Tap                Contact
+10. Disposable             Bond
-11. BehaviorSubject        ?                  ?
+11. BehaviorSubject        ?
-12. AsyncSubject           ≈Promise           ≈Promise
+12. AsyncSubject           ≈Promise
-13. CompoundDisposable     MultiTap           ?
+13. CompoundDisposable     MultiBond
-14. SerialDisposable       ? (needed?)        ?
+14. SerialDisposable       ? (needed?)
 ```

  1. Project name